Shurmn/skribble/index.md

 The psychic wake of this cosmic passing crashed over the library and spilled out into the surrounding reality, warping the very minds of the mages.
 Bloody pandemonium ensued throughout the guild campus as violent insanity gripped the scholars and staff.
 By daybreak, Skribble stood among the smoldering ruins, sole survivor of the only home he had ever known.

-Bearing the book and subconciously guided by whispers from beyond perception, Skribble ventured out into the world.
+Bearing only the book and his favorite pen, newly free yet subconciously guided by whispers from beyond perception, Skribble ventured out into the world.

 #### Background Features

 **Skill Proficiencies:** Arcana, History

-**Researcher** - When you attempt to learn or recall a piece of lore, if you do not know that information, you often know where and from whom you can obtain it.
+**Researcher**: When you attempt to learn or recall a piece of lore, if you do not know that information, you often know where and from whom you can obtain it.
 Usually, this information comes from a library, scriptorium, university, or a sage or other learned person or creature.
 Your DM might rule that the knowledge you seek is secreted away in an almost inaccessible place, or that it simply cannot be found.
 Unearthing the deepest secrets of the multiverse can require an adventure or even a whole campaign.